abilandz/PH8124/Lecture_6/Lecture_6.md

 In this particular context, the special character '$' is an anchor for the end of a line.

 We can perform the pattern search with **grep** even more differentially.
-If we need to filter out all lines in the file which contain at least one word beginning with the specified pattern, we can proceed in the following way:
+If we need to filter out all lines in the file which contain at least one word _beginning_ with the specified pattern, we need to use '\\<'.
+For instance,  we can proceed in the following way:

 ```bash
 grep "\<TeST" grepExample.txt